 You’ve heard it said, “milk does a body good,” but did you know this stands true for chocolate milk, too?
 A glass of chocolate milk is not only beneficial for healthy bones and teeth – thanks to its calcium, vitamin D, protein and phosphorus – but is also great for our muscles, rivaling post-exercise recovery beverages in nutrients and taste.
 Regardless of the type of athlete you are or sport you play, chocolate milk provides the same great benefits.

 - Rehydrate and Replenish.
 When you exercise, you lose fluid in the form of sweat.
-Did you know that milk is nearly 90 percent water, which is why it functions as a great post-exercise drink?
+Did you know that milk is nearly 90% water, which is why it functions as a great post-exercise drink?
 Milk also replenishes your body with natural electrolytes, including calcium, potassium and magnesium, which are lost through sweat.

 - Repair and Recover.
 While muscle breakdown is an expected outcome of physical activity, future athletic performance is largely dependent on how well our muscles rebuild and resynthesize new muscle fibers.
 Milk’s high-quality protein, eight grams per 8-ounce glass, jump-starts your body’s muscle repair and aids in muscle recovery.
 Additionally, milk provides both the quickly digested whey protein and the more slowly digested casein protein.
 Working in harmony, they provide building blocks for muscle repair over an extended period of time.